Pablusha/JavaFX-CRUD-For-Employee/readme.md

-# JavaFX Crud operations with Microsoft Sql Server
+# JavaFX Crud Operations With Microsoft Sql Server
 I shared the database backup.If you want you can use my database.

 You can use these instructions when importing Microsoft SQL Server into your application